Marijuana Testing: An Employers Guide

 • Construction

 Typically, after an accident, an employee will be sent for a post-accident screening.
 If you have DOT employees, it must follow the federally mandated guidelines.
 For example, the employee who tested positive in their post-accident test must be removed from any safety sensitive duties.
 Depending on the circumstances, they will then be evaluated by a substance abuse professional.
-If they’re not terminated, they’re going to go through some type of a treatment program.
+If they’re not terminated, they will undergo a treatment program.
 Once the substance abuse program has been completed, they can then undergo a return to duty drug screen.
-For those general workforce employees, a similar policy can also be put in place, as long as it aligns with the regulations of the states you operate in.
+A similar policy can also be implemented for those general workforce employees, as long as it aligns with the regulations of the states you operate in.

-It is also important to create an environment in which employees are not afraid of retaliation at work and will come forward to report accidents.
-Your policy needs to reflect that if an employee is involved in a post-accident drug screen, that there are options available to them beyond punishment or termination based on the findings of the accident and that they may have the opportunity to discuss what led to the accident.
+It is also essential to create an environment where employees are not afraid of workplace retaliation and will come forward to report accidents.
+Your policy needs to reflect that if an employee is involved in a post-accident drug screen, it is available to them beyond punishment or termination based on the findings of the accident and that they may have the opportunity to discuss what led to the accident.

 • Create a comprehensive drug policy that is enforced unilaterally across your company.